Judge blocks release of Bob Saget’s autopsy records for now - NewsBreak

 Circuit Judge Vincent Chiu issued the temporary injunction, saying that Saget’s family would suffer “severe mental pain, anguish, and emotional distress” if the request wasn’t granted.
 He said the injunction was in the public’s interest as he decides whether the family’s privacy concerns outweigh any claims for the records to be released.

 Saget, 65, was found dead Jan.
 9 in a room at the Ritz Carlton in Orlando.
-He had performed in the area the night before as part of a stand-up tour.Saget autopsy shows fractures, hemorrhaging near brain
+He had performed in the area the night before as part of a stand-up tour.Bob Saget’s family files lawsuit to block release of records related to his death

 The medical examiner said last week that Saget had died from an accidental blow to the head , likely from a backwards fall.
 An autopsy report showed that Saget had an abrasion on his scalp, a fracture at the base of his skull, fractures around his eye sockets, bleeding between the brain and tissue covering the brain as well as bruises to the brain.
 A toxicology analysis didn’t show any illicit drugs or toxins in Saget’s body.